Welcome to Rhyming with Ms. Ida!

 A Sad Little DogWritten By: Ida J. Lewenstein

-Illustrator: Colleen Sullivan This book is about a sad little dog who sits next to a wise old frog on a nearby log.
-The whimsical story explores how the little dog thinks of himself being small and he can't do much at all, compared to a big Great Dane dog.
-But the wise frog councils him on the benefits of being small and at the end, the dog has self confidence of being small has its place.
-Readers Ages 5-8, Story Tellers, Parents and Grand Parents See How The Book Sounds To Music - click here!
+Illustrator: Colleen Sullivan This heartwarming tale follows a sad little dog who sits besides a wise old frog on a nearby log.
+The whimsical story explores the little dog's feelings of being too small to do much at all - especially when he compares himself to a big, impressive Great Dane.
+But with gentle guidance from the wise frog, he gegins to see the strengths that come from being small.
+By the end, the little dog's self-confidence blossoms, and he realizes that being small doesn't mean being less - it means having a place all his own.
+Readers Ages 5-8, Story Tellers, Parents, and Grandparents See How the Book Sounds to Music - click here!
 Sung by Music with Mar |

 The Weary ClockWritten By: Ida J. Lewenstein

-Jump Up!Written By: Ida J. Lewenstein
+Jump UpWritten By: Ida J. Lewenstein

 My Secret RocketWritten By: Ida J. Lewenstein

-Illustrator - Stephanie Richoll Another rhyming poem about a boy who experiments with a rubber band and stretches it, pulls it and shapes it into a rocket launcher.
-The story winds the reader through all that can be done with a rubber band from storing it and imagining all the fun things one can do with a rubber band.
-Readers Ages 4-7, Story Tellers, Parents and Grandparents |
+Illustrator: Stephanie Richoll This rhyming poem follows a curious boy as he experiments with a simple rubber band.
+He stretches it, pulls it, and shapes it into a rocket launcher, sparking a whirlwind of creativity.
+The story takes readers on a fun journey through all the clever things you can do with a humble rubber band - from storing it to imagining endless adventures.
+Readers Ages 4-7, Story Tellers, Parents, and Grandparents |

 Poor Old GoatWritten By: Ida J. Lewenstein